These Regulations on Degrees enter into force on 1 January 2017.

 Within the limits set by the decrees, the University Board decides on how the educational purview is to be divided within the University.

-In accordance with Government Decree on University Degrees and Specialist Education (794/2004), the University's schools may provide education leading to Bachelor’s and Master’s degrees as well as to academic or artistic postgraduate degrees in the fields of study belonging to their educational purview.
+In accordance with Government Decree on University Degrees and Specialist Education (794/2004), the University's faculties may provide education leading to Bachelor’s and Master’s degrees as well as to academic or artistic postgraduate degrees in the fields of study belonging to their educational purview.
 Education is arranged in the form of degree programmes.

 The University of Tampere’s degree programmes that lead to Bachelor’s and Master’s degrees are the type of degree programmes stipulated in the Government Decree 794/2004.
 Master’s degrees that belong to degree programmes leading to Bachelor’s and Master’s degrees are arranged as Master’s studies or Master’s programmes; separate higher university degrees are arranged as Master’s programmes; and degree programmes leading to an academic or artistic postgraduate degree are organised as doctoral programmes.